 This is a relatively cost-effective option, which also makes it more appealing at first glance.
 But while tempered glass is extremely resistant to heat, when exposed to cold water, the sudden temperature change temperature can cause it to shatter and this limits its application.
 It has a fire rating of up to 20 minutes.

 Ceramic fire glass

 This is a very versatile and functional product.
 It can easily handle 425°C changes in the temperature, and can be mirrored, tinted, or clear; this glass can have a fire rating of up to 180 minutes.
 The glass is highly durable and offers excellent heat-resistance but can be prohibitively expensive.

 This laminated glass has clear intumescent interlayers that in the event of any fire, expand and transform into an opaque, rigid, heat-absorbing fire shield.
 Some variants of this glass have fire ratings of up to 120 minutes for insulation as well as integrity.

 While such high fire-rated glass isn’t really required in most settings, some clients do opt for it especially in industrial and commercial applications.
-We at Quantum Frameless Glass can provide excellent, customised and cost-effective structural glass balustrade and fencing solutions for residential and commercial spaces.
 For any more information about our glass balustrades, call us at this number – 1300 282 248.
 You can also contact us using this online form. and we will revert quickly.